singanjali/Sentiment_Analysis_tool/README.md

 between statements and actions at the government level.
 It can be used to predict election results as well!
 Public Actions: Sentiment analysis also is used to monitor and analyse social phenomena,for the spotting of potentially dangerous situations.

+Here I specifically use twitter data for sentimental analysis by using run time data through Twitter API(TWEEPY).